rishabhpancholi/Song-Recommendation-App/README.md

-# Song-Recommendation-App
-Song Recommendation App on Railway
+# 🎵 Song Recommendation App

+## 📌 Overview
+This is a song recommendation system that suggests similar songs based on lyrics, artists, and audio features.

+## ⚡ Features
+- Song-based recommendations using Word2Vec + Cosine Similarity
+- Mood-based song recommendations using K-Means Clustering
+- Fetches song details from the Spotify API

+## 📂 Folder Structure